techwolf-ai/workrb/README.md

 # ✓ Reuses English results, only evaluates new languages/tasks
 ```

 ❌**You cannot reduce scope** when resuming.
 This is by design to avoid ambiguity.
-Finished tasks in the checkpoint should also be included in your WTEB initialization.
+Finished tasks in the checkpoint should also be included in your WorkRB initialization.
 If you want to start fresh in the same output folder, use `force_restart=True`:
 ```python
 results = workrb.evaluate(model, tasks, output_folder="results/my_model", force_restart=True)
 ```